dpkoch/async_comm/README.md

 sudo make install
 ```

-Then, in your project do something like this in your CMakeLists.txt:
+Then, do something like this in your project's CMakeLists.txt:

 ```CMake
 cmake_minimum_required(VERSION 2.8.11)